DISTANCE Project Results

 Long-term data from former intensive care patients collected for the first time

-Using routine care data across facilities and sectors
+Routine care data across facilities and sectors was used

 The Digital Hub DISTANCE connected nine regional healthcare providers — such as medical practices and hospitals — with the existing MII infrastructure.
 The goal was to make routine data from regional care usable across sectors and to provide it in anonymized form for research.
 To achieve this, the so-called Digital Hub created a scalable, cross-sector, and interoperable infrastructure linking regional care providers with university institutions.
 This demonstrated not only feasibility but also the concrete added value for medical research and healthcare.

-Eine Ärztin zeigt einem Patienten auf einem Tablet medizinische Daten.
+Eine Ärztin aus der regionalen Gesundheitsversorgung zeigt einer Patientin auf einem Tablet ihre medizinischen Daten.

 Ein älterer Mann nutzt auf seinem Smartphone die PICOS-App zur Nachsorge nach seinem Aufenthalt auf der Intensivstation.